partharamanujam/webexhbs/Readme.md

   The handlebars module is export'ed from the main-module.
 This is only for any additional stuff you may want to do (e.g., use the Utils functions).
-However, if you want modify how the engine behaves (e.g., registering partials), you will want to access the engine instance (see below).
+However, if you want modify how the engine behaves (e.g., registering partials), you will want to access the engine APIs (see below).

 ```js
 var webexhbs = require('webexhbs'),
     handlebars = webexhbs.handlebars;
 ```

+### Block-helpers for Jade-like layouts

+  The handlebars module supports Jade-like layouts by adding block-helpers.
+  * #extend - extend a defined partial
+  * #block - define a block within a partial
+  * #append - append to a defined block
+  * #prepend - prepend to a defined block
+  * #replace - replace a defined block

+  See standalone.js in examples for usage details.

 ### Handlebars engine